-To help limit air pollution, Bradford will launch its own Clean Air Zone (CAZ) on 26 September 2022 to control emissions in the city.
+To help limit air pollution, Bradford has launched its own Clean Air Zone (CAZ) on 26 September 2022 to control emissions in the city.
 This is part of a national scheme to improve air quality and people's health; locally the scheme has been coined 'Breathe Better Bradford'.

 According to the Local Democracy Reporting Service, several areas of Bradford are exceeding the legal pollution limit levels for Nitrogen Dioxide which are set at 40 µg/m3.
 It is estimated that the reduction in air pollution will also reduce hospital admissions from breathing difficulties by 10%.

 “1 in 5 of our children have a breathing problem" - Andrew Whittles, Air Quality Director, Bradford Council